tonycamero/foundry/CHARTER.md

 #### 1. Mission of the HBAR Foundry.

-The Foundry’s mission is to unite Hedera ecosystem stakeholders, promote tech adoption, foster collaboration, and drive sustainable economic prosperity, establishing Hedera as a global leader.
+The Foundry’s mission is to unite Hedera ecosystem stakeholders, promote tech adoption, foster collaboration, and advance sustainable Hedera projects, developments, and initiatives thereby establishing Hedera as a global leader.

 Hedera is a decentralized, open-source, proof-of-stake public ledger that utilizes the leaderless, asynchronous Byzantine Fault Tolerance (aBFT) hashgraph consensus algorithm.
-It is governed by a collusion-resistant, decentralized council of leading enterprises, universities, and web3 projects from around the world.
+It is governed by a collusion-resistant, decentralized council of leading enterprises, universities, and Web3 projects from around the world.

 #### 2. Role of the HBAR Foundry.

-The HBAR Foundry is the voice of the Hedera community, bringing together end-users, business owners, developers, marketing experts, and HBAR holders.
-Our roles include guiding the development of standards, evaluating and promoting projects, facilitating communication, and providing practical support through mentorship, education, and effective tools for everyone in the Hedera ecosystem.
+The HBAR Foundry serves as a platform for the many diverse voices of the Hedera ecosystem connecting diverse organizations and foundations, entrepreneurs and business owners, engineers and developers, marketing experts and content creators, and all HBAR holders together in a self-organizing, collaborative guild that aims to serve its members as well as the Hedera ecosystem at large.
+Our roles include guiding the development of standards, evaluating and promoting projects, facilitating communication, brokering introductions, and providing practical support through mentorship, education, and effective tools for everyone in the Hedera ecosystem.

 -	(a) Standards

 	-	i.
 Interoperability: Communities that actively contribute to technology standards help ensure interoperability between different software and systems.
 When projects adhere to common standards, they can seamlessly work together, reducing compatibility issues and fostering a more cohesive and integrated technology landscape.
 This, in turn, encourages collaboration and sharing of resources among developers and stakeholders, leading to accelerated innovation and problem-solving.

 	-	ii.
-Community-driven Innovation: By contributing to technology standards, open source communities can influence the direction and evolution of the technology itself.
+Community-driven Innovation: By contributing to technology standards, open-source communities can influence the direction and evolution of the technology itself.
 Standards that are developed collaboratively and openly can reflect a wider range of perspectives and use cases.
 As a result, the technology becomes more robust, adaptable, and relevant to the needs of the community it serves.
 This democratization of standards development encourages creativity and empowers developers to build upon shared foundations, leading to a thriving ecosystem of innovative solutions.

 -	(b) Evaluating and Promoting Projects